Blog > Optimize Your Payment Process with Business to Business ACH

 Gone are the days of businesses going through the tedious process of writing and mailing paper checks, going to the bank, filling out paperwork, and waiting for their check to clear.
 Now, business to business ACH offers electronic, automated payments that can dramatically enhance and accelerate your operations.

 Implementing B2B ACH payments streamline your payment process by allowing funds to be automatically deducted or collected.
-ACH payments also offer faster processing times that range anywhere from 1-2 business days.
+ACH payments also offer faster processing times that range anywhere from 24 to 48 hours.
 However, more and more providers now offer same-day and next-day funding.

 B2B ACH also eliminates the need to manually input information every time you need to make a payment, allowing you to put more focus on other important tasks.